Princepm02/Front-End-Full-Stack/Tribute to Abdul Kalam in Reactjs/README.md

-# Dr. A. P. J. Abdul Kalam Timeline - React App
+# Dr. A. P. J. Abdul Kalam - React App

 This React app showcases a brief timeline of the life and achievements of Dr. A. P. J. Abdul Kalam, the "Missile Man of India" and the "People's President."
 The app displays his image, a timeline of significant events in his life, and provides a link for further information.